splaisan/ngs-tools/README.md

 ngstools
 ========

+# **fastq_detect.pl**

+A perl script parsing n-lines of fastQ data to identify teh rang eof ascii score used and mathicng them to what is expected for the main flavors known today.
+The result is a list of compatible fastQ versions.

+# **avgQdist2linePlot.R**

+A R script taking output from the popular [fastx toolkit](http://hannonlab.cshl.edu/fastx_toolkit/) to plot a line graph of quality scores.

 # **locus2genes**

 A script using R packages to query biomaRt and fetch genes in a given locus (loci) before computing GO enrichment on the gene list.
 Please read the [dedicated page](locus2genes/README.md) for more info.